Raktharakshassu 3D

 Raktharakshassu 3D is a 2014 Malayalam-language film by Rupesh Paul, starring Madhu, Sunny Wayne, Ananya and Niyas Mussliyar.
 The film is based on a Malayalam short story by Rupesh Paul.

 Plot

 The plot revolves around a renowned writer, his wife who is a fashion designer and their 7-year-old daughter.
-Upon being insisted by his young and fun-loving wife, he plans a family vacation at an island called Bungalow.
-Later, they are joined by the wife's uncle.
+Upon insistence by his fun-loving wife, he plans a family vacation at an island called Bungalow.
+They are also joined by the wife's uncle.
 As the story unfolds, the film presents the most bizarre family ever known.